douglaswlee/The-Island-of-Misfit-Takehomes/Shapes-Data-Test/README.md

 ### Notes

-* I clearly misread question 2) as with respect to the area size of each shape as opposed to "the area size of each color".
+* I clearly misread question 2) as with respect to "the area size of each shape" as opposed to "the area size of each color".
 * My interpretation of quesiton 4) was: given that a shape is green, which shape is most likely?